-It’s such a simple task to those that know-how.
+Printing drawings to scale is such a simple task to those that know-how.
 But what if you don’t know?
 What about if you have no idea what size or scale you need to print your drawings at?

-Printing to the correct paper size.
+Printing drawings to scale on the correct paper size.

 Understanding the paper size of your drawings is crucial for ensuring accurate printing at the desired scale.
 By having this information at hand, the process of getting your drawings printed correctly becomes much more straightforward.

 To conveniently have your drawings printed and promptly delivered through Clickpost, you can follow these simple steps.
 Firstly, visit the website https://click-post.co.uk/upload/ where you’ll find an easy-to-use platform specifically designed for this purpose.
 Once there, proceed to upload all the PDF files containing your drawings that you wish to have printed.

 After successfully uploading your PDF files, you will be presented with various customisation options, including the ability to select the appropriate paper size.
 It’s essential to choose a paper size that corresponds precisely to the size indicated on the drawings’ title block, which is typically displayed prominently.
 The common paper sizes for architectural and engineering drawings are A0, A1, A2, and A3.
 These designations represent standardised dimensions for paper sheets, with A0 being the largest and A3 being the smallest among the mentioned sizes.

 By accurately specifying the paper size during the printing process, you can ensure that your drawings are reproduced faithfully, adhering to the intended scale and preserving their intricate details.
 This attention to detail will help you achieve the desired outcome and maintain the integrity of your original designs.